|

 believe in its ideals.
 And there is not a single warrior here

-"She is right lad," said Gimli, reaching in his pocket
+"She is right lad," said Gimli, reaching into his pocket

 for his tinderbox.
-"Awwww," he cried, as the small box
+"Awwww!"
+The small box slipped from

-slipped from his hand, rolled down the stone block, and fell to
+his hand, rolled down the stone block, and fell to the ground.

 "Come here lad," cried Gimli.
 "Come and look!"